deltaDNA/ios-sdk/README.md

 ```

 The deltaDNA SDKs are available from our private spec repository, its url must be added as a source to your podfile.

+### Installation as a Framework

+Open DeltaDNA.xcworkspace.
+The DeltaDNA project contains targets to build iOS and tvOS frameworks.
+Once built, drag the framework into your project.
+The example project shows how to do this in XCode.

 ### Usage